 Based on the new research and existing body of prior scientific evidence, these experts recommend women avoid taking acetaminophen during pregnancy.

 Scientific evidence suggests a strong causal link between the use of acetaminophen during pregnancy and a higher risk of your child presenting with or obtaining a diagnosis of autism spectrum disorder or ADHD.
-This discovery has led many families to pursue legal action against the makers of these medical products and the retailers who have earned substantial profits selling these over-the-counter medications without warning of the potential health risk.
+This discovery has led many families to pursue legal action against the makers of these medical products and the retailers who have earned substantial profits selling these over-the-counter medications without warning of the potential health risks.
 This is the causal link that must be proven for the Tylenol lawsuit to be successful.

 Medical Community Finally Takes Note of Tylenol Autism Link